valdinijan/2020_gap8/README.md

     - copies output from L1 to L2

 ### iv option 2 (real time, no RAM, always-on cluster)
+Maybe better performance then option 1, but with no shutting down the cluster.

 * Memory organization:
   - cluster L1: